Frequently Asked Questions About British Shorthair and British Longhair Cats

 All cats with fur shed, as it’s part of their natural process of losing dead or damaged hair.
 The amount of shedding can vary depending on factors like the season.
 Interestingly, British Shorthairs tend to shed more than Longhairs, despite having shorter fur.
 This is because shorthair cats often have denser, thicker coats.
 In contrast, longhair cats have longer but less dense fur.
 Regular daily brushing can greatly reduce the amount of fur shed around the home.

-Are your cats blood and DNA tested?
+Are your cats blood- and DNA-tested?
+What about HCM?

 Do cats cause allergies in humans?